Yang Yongxin: Treatment program

 In the controversial July 2008 CCTV coverage of Yang's treatment center, he claimed that patients with alleged Internet addiction suffered from "cognitive and personality disorders".

 Yang promoted electroconvulsive therapy as a means to remedy such disorders.

 According to an investigative report, Yang's patients ranged from 12 to 30 years of age.
 Most of them were abducted by their parents or the "Special Operations", an informal branch of the treatment center that consisted of parents and more senior patients, who were rewarded for their participation in abducting new patients.
 The parents (even those of adult patients) would then sign a contract with the treatment center placing the patients into foster care by the treatment center.
 After they were admitted, Yang's patients were allegedly placed into a prison-like environment, where they were forced to reveal all of their online accounts and passwords.
 Reports also show Yang managing his patients in a military manner, encouraging patients to act as his informants and threatening resisting patients with ECT, which former patients claimed he used solely as a means of torturing them.

 In addition to electroconvulsive therapy, Yang used psychotropic drugs, including diazepam, paroxetine, and buspirone, without the consent of patients or their parents, claiming that the drugs were "dietary supplements".
 The center also had mandatory sessions with psychiatric counselors, where patients were taught obedience to Yang, whom they were forced to call "Uncle Yang".
 Yang also warned patients against asking their parents to take them home, another offense punishable by ECT.

+ECT is generally used for a minimum of a few milliseconds to maximum of 1 minute, but many victims reported that Yang used ECT for up to 30 minutes on them.

 After his use of electroconvulsive therapy was banned, Yang continues to practice using another therapeutic method he invented, known as "low-frequency pulse therapy", which is alleged by former patients to be more painful than ECT therapy.